MyrtoLimnios/covid19-biblio/README.md

 <details><summary> <b>How input parameters are estimated</b> </summary>From litterature probability to have symptoms if infected = 89.7%, others are data-driven from China data</details>

 #### Additional information
-<details><summary> <b>Comment/issues</b> </summary>extensive in theory and in terms of numerical experiments / SIR model containing asymptomatic cases and discrete variations of SIR model parameters showing relevant results / Proposal for the modelization of social distancing via Independent Cascades, experimentations on a random network from Facebook</details>
+<details><summary> <b>Comment/issues</b> </summary>extensive in theory and in terms of numerical experiments / SIR model containing asymptomatic cases and discrete variations of SIR model parameters showing relevant results / Proposal for the modelization of social distancing via Independent Cascades, experimentations on a random network from Facebook</details></br>

-##A Modified SIR Model for the COVID-19 Contagion in Italy
+## A Modified SIR Model for the COVID-19 Contagion in Italy
 ### General information
 **Authors** : Giuseppe C. Calafiore, Carlo Novara and Corrado Possieri</br>
 **Publication date** : 03/31</br>